-A inChorus result is displayed in a very similar format of a PEAKS Search results (Section 3, "Understanding PEAKS Search Results").
+The format of an inChorus result is very similar to the format of a PEAKS Search result (Chapter 9, Section 3, "Understanding PEAKS Search Results").
 This section only highlights the differences.

 Peptide Score.
 The first noticeable difference is that the inChorus peptide score is not the -10lgP score used in PEAKS DB.
-Instead, a percentage confidence score is used to reflect the probability that this peptide-spectrum match is correct.
+Instead, a percentage confidence score is used to reflect the probability that the corresponding peptide-spectrum match is correct.
 The percentage score is calculated in accordance with the empirical calculation used in PeptideProphetTM (Keller et al. Anal.
 Chem.
 2002, 74:5383-92).

 - 1. The method of PeptideProphetTM is applied to each engine's result to estimate the probability of correctness for each peptide identification. - 2.
-If a peptide-spectrum match is identified by multiple engines, the scores for all those engines are added up to a weighted sum. - 3.
+If a peptide-spectrum match is identified by multiple engines, the scores for all those engines are added with a weighted sum. - 3.
 The weighted sum scores of all peptides are converted to a probability by using the PeptideProphetTM method again.

 Protein Score.
 The protein score is also a percentage score.
 It is calculated using the following approach.
-The scores of the peptides from a protein are added up to a weighted sum.
+The scores of the peptides from a protein are added with a weighted sum.
 The PeptideProphetTM method is then applied to the weighted sum scores of all proteins to convert to a probability score.

 Engines Icon.
-For each peptide in the Peptide View, the "Engines" column shows the engine(s) that identified the peptide.
+For each peptide in the Peptide View, the Engines column shows the engine(s) that identified the peptide.
 Each engine is represented by a icon showing the initial letter of the engine's name: